checkly/docs.checklyhq.com/site/content/learn/headless/basics-puppeteer-intro.md

 ---
 Title: What is Puppeteer?
+Definition & Main Use Cases
+displayTitle: What is Puppeteer?
 description: >-
   Puppeteer is a Node library for controlling Chrome or Chromium via the DevTools Protocol, with headless and full-browser modes.
 Learn more in our guide!
-metatags:
-  title: What is Puppeteer?
-Definition & Main Use Cases
 Date: 2020-06-19
 Author: "Giovanni Rago"